krishnakadiyala/NPAcourse/labs/Lab_14_Getting_Started_with_Conditionals.md

 >>>
 ```

-Pretty print it to make sure you understand it's data type.
+Pretty print it to make sure you understand its data type.